 Hair loss in the UK is considered a cosmetic issue and as such treatments are not covered by the NHS.
 Talking to my GP didn’t get me very far.
 They couldn’t prescribe me any medicine to treat the hair loss – nor could they give me blood tests.
 The point of blood tests in my eyes would be to get a base line of my hormone levels before I began medicine.
 The idea would then be to keep monitoring the hormone levels to check for changes.
 In particular a rise in estrogen could predict gynomastasia… and it would be a clear sign that problems lay ahead.
 Unfortunately I couldn’t afford the time and money it would take to book appointments with a private doctor to get this done.
 I figured that the side effects will most likely manifest themselves physically anyway so checking my blood levels wouldn’t help anyway.

 The next step was to get hold of some finasteride.
-I decided to follow the crowds and source it from a company called inhouse pharmacy.
+I decided to follow the crowds and source it from a company called inhouse pharmacy (now defunct?).
 I settled for a product they sell called finpecia – it is manufactured from a reasonably well known Indian company called Cipla.
 After a lot of online reading it appeared to be legit and comparable to the more expensive Merck made Propecia.
 They sell it in 1mg pills – each strip containing 10 pills.

 It was actually quite exciting when I received the delivery.
 I thought wow… I’m making my first steps to ‘recovery’.
 I decided that I would lower the dosage from the recommended 1mg per day to 0.25 (1/4 pill) every other day.
 The idea being that the side effects if they occurred should be minimal.
 Then I would step the dosage up as time went by.